yasmine-hj/yasmine-hj.github.io/_posts/2020-03-25-thoughts_on_this_journey.markdown

 Learning to code has been a life changing experience for me.
 I really feel like I can do anything I set my mind to.
-I learnt that I could be stuck on a problem for hours or days and find the issue was the smallest sillyest typo.
-I learnt that it's okay to need help, and that google can be your bestfriend sometimes.
+I learnt that I could be stuck on a problem for hours or days and find the issue was the smallest silliest typo.
+I learnt that it's okay to need help, and that google can be your best friend sometimes.
 I learnt that I know more than I think I do, but I also don't know so much.
 I learnt that there's always so much to learn and the learning never ends, and I learnt that there's so much left to build and create.
-I learnt about the importance in patience when learning something new.
+I learnt about the importance of patience when learning something new.

-Most importantly, I learnt how to think in a way I never use to think in before.
+Most importantly, I learnt how to think in a way I never used to think in before.

 I've now completed my course at Flatiron School but the journey has not ended, l am grateful to be on this journey and I'm excited to keep on learning!